SuperBona/GT-Super-Cars/README.md

  <h2> IMPORTANT </h2>
- The project need to be connected to a local database (I created it in phpMyAdmin), so it's important to have a database where you can run and test the website.
-You can copy the database name from the "src/main/resources/application.properties" (open with Generic Editor -  Spring properties) and use it in your phpMyAdmin to create the database or change the name in the file and use the one you have choosen.
+ The project need to be connected to a local database (I created it in phpMyAdmin), so it's important to have a database where you can run and test the website. <br>You can copy the database name from the "src/main/resources/application.properties" (open with Generic Editor -  Spring properties) and use it in your phpMyAdmin to create the database or change the name in the file and use the one you have choosen.
- (spring.datasource.url=jdbc:mysql://localhost:3306/concessionariafinale)
+ <br>(spring.datasource.url=jdbc:mysql://localhost:3306/concessionariafinale)<br>
  Then, run the project with the database opened and you'll se the creation of the tables and the content.
 To open the website page, use this link:
  "http://localhost:8080/login" and you'll be redirected to the login page.